Are Voice Picking Solutions Right For Your DC?

 - Voice Plus Flexibility.
 Modern voice solutions offer the ability to configure a voice-directed process to combine speech recognition and scanning, where it makes sense.
 For example, setting up a picking cart with multiple picking totes may be faster by scanning rather than voice.
 Likewise, there may be instances where it makes sense to scan a lot or serial number within a voice-directed process.
 In effect, voice plus systems allow DCs to use the best tool for each step in a task, achieving the best possible accuracy while also realizing dramatic gains in user productivity.

-Comparing Voice and Pick-to-Light
+Voice Picking vs Pick-to-Light

 As the name suggests, pick-to-light solutions are intended primarily for picking and order fulfillment processes, addressing the productivity shortcomings of scanning and paper based systems.
 Next-generation voice picking systems can typically match or exceed the productivity rates of pick to light systems, while improving accuracy (especially item counts).
 In addition, voice picking solutions have a lower initial and long-term ownership cost, can be extended to support end-to-end warehouse processes, and provide greater flexibility to adapt operations to changes in business.